Dads Terrified Of Vaginal Birth After Caesarean Delivery

 Use birth and birth-coaching skills

-A VBAC is a woman’s effort to labor effectively and delivery your baby through her vagina.
+A VBAC is a woman’s effort to labor effectively and deliver your baby through her vagina.
 That’s her goal for whatever reason.

 By starting at 24 weeks to prepare her pregnant body, learning birth and birth-coaching skills that you use throughout the birthing process then you help her at every moment to stay on top of and in control of all the internal sensations of contractions as well as the external medical assessments, monitoring and procedures that she has to tolerate.